9NINE21/Finetuning-using-NarDia-For-Hindi-Voice-Cloning/README.md

 |-----------------------|-------------|---------------|---------------------------------------------------------- |
 | Microsoft SpeechTS    | Finetuned   |  ❌ Poor     |  Custom tokenizer, weak output                             |

 ## Instead of adding the Custom Tokenizer added the Romanized Scripts (Colab link at the Models Microsoft SpeechT5)

 ## 🔊 Results Summary
 | Model                 | Type        | Results       | Notes                                                     |
 |-----------------------|-------------|---------------|---------------------------------------------------------- |
 | Microsoft SpeechTS    | Finetuned   |  ❓ Unknown     |  Romanized Support for the Token                        |
 -Trained on the Same Hindi Datasets
--Colab Link at ModelS Microsoft SpeechT5
+-Colab Link at models Microsoft SpeechT5

 ## 🔊 Results Summary
-## Using the Nepali Model as Checkpoints instead of the Hindi Datasets results
+## Using the Nepali Model as Checkpoints instead of Microsoft.SpeechT5 model as Checkpoints
 ## 🔊 Results Summary
 | Model                 | Type        | Results       | Notes                                                     |
 |-----------------------|-------------|---------------|---------------------------------------------------------- |
 | Microsoft SpeechTS    | Finetuned   |  ❓ Unknown     | Nepali Checkpoints                                      |

--Colab Link at ModelS Microsoft SpeechT5
+Colab Link at models Microsoft SpeechT5

+## 📁 Project Structure
+- `models/`: Scripts + notes for each model used
+- `scripts/`: Code for training & inference
+- `results/`: Audio samples of each model
+- `Checkpoints/`: Checkpoints or Every-Save of the Run model.
+- `data/`: Hindi dataset used for the Finetuning